OpenSimulationInterface/osi-validation/doc/writing-rules.rst

 Folder structure
 -----------------

-Currently the rules are contained in ``*.yml`` files in the folder `requirements-osi-3 <https://github.com/OpenSimulationInterface/osi-validation/tree/master/requirements-osi-3>`_.
+Currently the rules are contained in ``*.yml`` files in the folder `rules <https://github.com/OpenSimulationInterface/osi-validation/tree/master/rules>`_.
 The organization of the files in this folder follows the architecture of OSI for consistency.
 In the future the rules will be ported directly into the ``*.proto`` files of `OSI <https://github.com/OpenSimulationInterface/open-simulation-interface>`_.

 File structure
 ---------------

-Below you can see an example of the `osi_detectedlane.yml <https://github.com/OpenSimulationInterface/osi-validation/blob/master/requirements-osi-3/osi_detectedlane.yml>`_ rule file for `osi_detectedlane.proto <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/osi_detectedlane.proto>`_:
+Below you can see an example of the `osi_detectedlane.yml <https://github.com/OpenSimulationInterface/osi-validation/blob/master/rules/osi_detectedlane.yml>`_ rule file for `osi_detectedlane.proto <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/osi_detectedlane.proto>`_:

 .. code-block:: YAML